Chun5/works/index.rst

   types of products.

   Progressive disclosure of information

   Information that you put in an installation guide is not appropriate in an application development guide.
 Different interface display mechanisms require different types of information.

+  When you become more adept at creating meaningful and effective embedded assistance and delivering it progressively, you create a better customer experience and become a more valuable member of your product team.

+  The TW's role today

+  We are more involved with product design and user interface development, which means that we must be involved earlier than ever in the development cycle.
+The historic waterfall development process is made up of specific phases in which each participating team finishes its work and hands it to the next team.
+The problem with this process is that downstream teams have very little chance to change anything that happened upstream.
+Furthermore, because documentation is developed close to the end of the cycle, documentation often tries to describe a poor design that can no longer be changed.
+Too often, technical writers who work in a waterfall development process must write comprehensive documentation that needs to atone for unwieldy design.